No person shall act as a real estate broker or real estate salesperson unless licensed as provided in this section.

 (16) engage, with respect to the offer, sale, or rental of real estate, in an anticompetitive activity;

-(17) represent on advertisements, cards, signs, circulars, letterheads, or in any other manner, that he or she is engaged in the business of financial planning unless he or she provides a disclosure document to the client.
+(17) represent on advertisements, cards, signs, circulars, letterheads, or in any other manner, that the individual is engaged in the business of financial planning unless the individual provides a disclosure document to the client.
 The document must be signed by the client and a copy must be left with the client.
 The disclosure document must contain the following:

-(i) the basis of fees, commissions, or other compensation received by him or her in connection with rendering of financial planning services or financial counseling or advice in the following language:
+(i) the basis of fees, commissions, or other compensation received by an individual in connection with rendering of financial planning services or financial counseling or advice in the following language:

 "My compensation may be based on the following: